-After using this approach to math for more than five years, I have noticed the following benefits for all students:
+After using this approach to math for nearly ten years, I have noticed the following benefits for all students:

 - Increased student engagement – Students spend more time engaged in active learning rather than passive learning as they do during a lecture.

 - Increased collaboration and teaming – Students are given the opportunity to work together everyday and share a common goal of mastering these concepts.

 - Increased student ownership – Students learn to set goals and meet them.
 Students are held accountable for their mistakes in a positive way.

 - Increased confidence in mathematics and "mental toughness" – Students learn to realize it’s not about “if” they learn a concept but “when.”
 Students learn to persevere and engage when faced with difficult circumstances rather than to cut and run.